The B2B lead generation definitive guide

 Below are the main offer types by stage:

+The B2B Content Marketing report confirms79% of B2B marketers rate blogs as the most effective content marketing tactic for their businesses.
 Blog post can be cross-stage, including TOFU, MOFU and BOFU.
 You can share a post with specific content to educate your target audience, and at the end, add a CTA to redirect them to a landing page with another offer.
+So, blog posts are essential in B2B lead generation campaigns.
 As examples, you can check How to calculate the LinkedIn Ads ROI for lead generation and Key recommendations to make a good use of the different LinkedIn tools posts, where we introduce CTAs, also more than one internal link, etc.

-· Insert a CTA: In order to get new leads, you need to add a CTA on your blog posts to redirect them to a landing page with a specific offer, for example, an eBook, consultancy, trial, among others.
+· Insert a CTA: In order to get new leads and increase your conversion rate, you need to add a CTA on your blog posts to redirect them to a landing page with a specific offer, for example, an eBook, consultancy, trial, among others.
+You can put CTAs like “Sign up”, “Get started, “Download now”, “Get a free quote”, etc.

-· Put more than a one landing page link: We recommend adding a minimum of two landing pages’ links to increase the chances of getting new leads.
+· Put more than one offer: We recommend adding a minimum of two offers to redirect users to landing pages links.
+Consequently, it will increase the chances of getting new leads.

-· Implement an effective keyword analysis: In terms of SEO, long-tail keywords work better than single keywords.
+· Think about SEO: Blog posts allows to rank your articles in the search results.
+That’s why you have to write blog posts always considering SEO.
+In addition, long-tail keywords work better than single keywords.
 However, you need to analyse beforehand which keywords your target audience looks for.
 To do that, you can use platforms such as SEMrush, Google Trends, Google Keyword Planner, among others.

 EBooks are used to share more in-depth or more complex content.
 This type of offer is commonly used in the TOFU stage but also used to generate B2B leads.
 In addition, you can check our eBook related to 3 types of digital promotions for getting more sales in order to see how we carry out it.